-For his trip to the Bahamas in Thunderball, James Bond brings a shawl-collar midnight blue dinner suit in a shiny wool and mohair blend with midnight blue satin silk trimmings and buttons.
-The dinner jacket has a single-button front, jetted pockets, four-button cuffs and no vents in the back, so it’s a traditional dinner jacket all the way.
-The trousers have double forward pleats, “Daks tops” button-tab side adjusters and a midnight blue satin stripe down the outseam of each leg.
+For his trip to the Bahamas in Thunderball, James Bond brings a shawl-collar midnight blue dinner suit in a shiny wool and mohair blend with midnight blue satin-silk-trimmed lapels and covered buttons.
+The dinner jacket has a single-button front, straight jetted pockets, four-button cuffs and no vents in the back, so it’s a traditional dinner jacket all the way.
+The jacket is constructed with soft shoulders, roped sleeve heads, a moderately full chest and a gently suppressed waist.
+The high-rise trousers have double forward pleats, “Daks tops” button-tab side adjusters and a midnight blue satin stripe down the outseam of each leg.

 Now why didn’t Bond wear an ivory dinner jacket here, a perfect garment for the Bahamas?
 That was saved for Emilio Largo, to make him stand out as the villain.